Gaming Slang Language Evolution: How Video Games Are Shaping Modern Communication

 2. "Main Character Energy" — From Gaming to Identity

-Gaming origin: Describes NPCs (non-player characters) with prominent roles in games.
+Gaming origin: Describes NPCs (non-player characters) with prominent roles in games—the characters who feel like they matter to the story.
 This concept is also discussed in our analysis of identity language in Gen Z slang.

-Cultural significance: This represents gaming culture's influence on identity language.
-Gaming metaphors shape how Gen Z conceptualizes identity.
+Cultural significance: This represents gaming culture's deepest influence on identity language.
+Gaming metaphors don't just describe behavior—they provide a framework for thinking about what it means to live intentionally.

 3. "Skill Issue" — The Ultimate Dismissal

-Why it works: It's dismissive but playful—perfect for Gen Z communication style.
+Why it works: It's dismissive but playful—perfect for Gen Z communication style, which prizes the ability to deliver criticism wrapped in humor.

 4. "NPC Energy" — From Gaming Critique to Social Commentary

-Gaming origin: Refers to non-player characters who follow scripts without awareness.
+Gaming origin: Refers to non-player characters who follow scripts without awareness—they stand in the same spot, repeat the same dialogue, and don't respond to the world changing around them.

 5. "Buff" / "Nerf" — The Power Balance Language